Dressage is an equestrian sport where horse and rider perform a series of predetermined movements in a rectangular arena.

 Depending on the competition we can start at introductory to Advanced Medium.

-Competition run most weeks either in a 20x40 (Short) or 20x60 (Long) typically during the day on Friday or Saturday starting in the morning and in the summer on some Thursday evenings.
+Competitions run most weeks either in a 20x40 (Short) or 20x60 (Long) typically during the day on Friday or Saturday starting in the morning, and in the summer on some Thursday evenings.

 Prizes

-We award rosette for places 1st to 6th in each class and at some competitions we award an additional 1st places rosette for the best Lead rein, Unders 12s, Under 21s, Seniors, Veteran Rider (Over 50), Racehorse, Veteran Horse and Cob.
+At some competitions we award an additional 1st places rosette for the best Lead Rein, Veteran Rider (Over 50), Racehorse, Veteran Horse (over 15 years and Cob).

-Allens Hill run two annual Championships one Easter and the second late August.
+Allens Hill runs two annual Championships the Spring and a Summer late August.
 To qualify you need to have scored 60% or over at the level you wish to compete at in the previous twelve months.

 You can qualify for a Trailblazers Second round and puchase a qualification card.